-Now that we’ve taken a broader overview of what the individual plans had to offer, let’s break down a few of the key features that made ProtonVPN stand out from the pack.
+Now that we’ve taken a broader overview of what the individual plans offer, let’s break down a few of the key features that made ProtonVPN stand out from the pack.

-- Safe Data Governance: ProtonVPN didn’t log any of our Internet usage, which helped keep our data safe.
-Also, because of their Swiss jurisdictional standing, the company can’t be compelled to offer our data over to any government, which is an additional reassurance.
+- Safe data governance: ProtonVPN didn’t log any of our internet usage, which helped keep our data safe.
+Also, because of its Swiss jurisdictional standing, governments can’t compel the company to surrender our data, which is an additional reassurance.

-- High Speeds: 10 Gbps is a great speed metric with their Plus plan and more than enough for streaming HD video.
-Check out our ProtonVPN review for a more in-depth look at their speeds.
+- High speeds: 10 Gbps is a great speed metric with their ProtonVPN Plus and more than enough for streaming HD video.

-- Data Security and Split Tunneling: ProtonVPN, especially its Plus plan version, impressed us with their Secure Core architecture, which helped shield our activity online.
-They also provide the ability to split tunnel traffic, which allowed us to route some traffic through our ISP and some through the VPN tunnel.
+- Data Security and split tunneling: ProtonVPN, especially its Plus plan version, impressed us with its Secure Core architecture, which helped shield our activity online.
+It provided the ability to split tunnel traffic, as well, which allowed us to route some traffic through our ISP and some through the VPN tunnel.

-- Streaming and Torrenting: The ability to access international libraries of Netflix and other streaming services is a fun feature, as is torrenting files without risk of upsetting our ISP.
+- Streaming and torrenting: The ability to access international libraries of Netflix and other streaming services is a fun feature, as is the ability to torrent files without risk of upsetting our ISP, internet service provider.

 How to Sign Up With ProtonVPN

-As with everything with ProtonVPN, their signup options are geared towards protecting privacy.
+As with everything with ProtonVPN, its signup options prioritize privacy.
 Signing up for the free version of the service simply required entering our email address and choosing a username and password.

-For the paid versions, ProtonVPN offered a number of payment options based on our comfort level providing our personal information.
-There were the usual suspects like credit or debit cards as well as Paypal, but once we signed up for a free account there were a couple of other unique options to upgrade.
-We were able to pay for the VPN using Bitcoin and, more surprisingly, cash.
-That’s right, once we signed up for a free account we could upgrade our service to the paid plans by sending the company cash.
+For the paid versions, ProtonVPN offered a number of payment options based on our comfort levels with providing our personal information.
+There were the usual suspects like credit or debit cards as well as Paypal, but once we signed up for a free account, there were a couple of other unique options to upgrade.
+We paid for the VPN using Bitcoin and, more surprisingly, cash.
+That’s right, once we signed up for a free account, we could upgrade our service to the paid plans by sending the company cash.

-While we probably wouldn’t take them up on the offer seeing as their service is trustworthy with personal account information, adding those untraceable payment methods was another way that ProtonVPN gave us peace of mind.
+While we probably wouldn’t take ProtonVPN up on the offer seeing as its service is trustworthy with personal account information, adding those untraceable payment methods was another way that ProtonVPN gave us peace of mind.

 What If You Don’t Love the Service?

-One thing we did like about ProtonVPN is that they offer a 30-day money-back guarantee on their service.
+One thing we did like about ProtonVPN is that it offers a 30-day money-back guarantee on its service.
 Between the free version and a free 30-day trial, there were a number of ways for us to ensure that the service was right for us before making a long-term commitment.
-Additionally, canceling a long-term plan with the service could qualify for a prorated refund based on the length of the plan and how long we used the service before cancellation.
-Of course, with relatively slow customer support, the cancellation process is a bit more complicated than some of ProtonVPN’s competitors.
+Additionally, in canceling a long-term plan with the service, we could qualify for a prorated refund based on the length of the plan and how long we use the service before cancellation.

 Summing Up ProtonVPN

-ProtonVPN offers an impressive suite of services at impressive speeds, and their commitment to privacy and data governance makes them one of the most trustworthy VPNs on the market.
-And the truth is, we bought into the company’s mission, from its founding through its stated goals, which makes them a service we’re happy to support even at slightly higher prices than their competitors.
+ProtonVPN offers an impressive suite of services at impressive speeds, and the company’s commitment to privacy and data governance makes it one of the most trustworthy VPNs on the market.
+And the truth is, we bought into the company’s mission, from its founding through its stated goals, which makes it a service we’re happy to support, even at slightly higher prices than its competitors.